 Recommendations back to top

 Thanks to a generous reader who loaned me this lens, which he bought in person in Japan, got my hands on this sample back in April 2008 before we could get it in the USA.
-As of August 2008, it's been in the USA for a while, but so popular that it's hard to find in stock.
-Place your order and it will arrive when it comes in.

 This Tokina 11-16mm lens sets a new standard for speed and sharpness in small-format digital SLR lenses.
 It's also the fastest ultrawide available for small format digital SLRs.